muggy8/improbable/have-and-havenot/f42vQOqT.md

 Melody was in a position much like the horned boy was in her last round.

-But unlike the horned boy, Melody's kicks and punches that were directed at the human girl gripping on to her did little to shaking her off.
+But unlike the horned boy, Melody's kicks and punches that were directed at the human girl gripping on to her did little to shake her off.

 The human girl started slowly pushing Melody back with each of her kicks until eventually, Melody got pushed off the platform.